neuschaefer/reform-handbook/src/source/parts.rst

 Trackpad Firmware
 -----------------

-You can find the trackpad firmware `in the source folder  "reform2-trackpad-fw" <https://source.mnt.re/reform/reform/reform2-trackpad-fw>`_.
+You can find the trackpad firmware in the source folder `reform2-trackpad-fw <https://source.mnt.re/reform/reform/reform2-trackpad-fw>`_.

 Same as the trackball and keyboard, the trackpad firmware is based on the LUFA USB device library and implements a USB HID Mouse.
 To modify the behaviour of the trackpad, edit the file Mouse.c and rebuild the firmware by typing the following command in a terminal: